minkymorgan/bytefreq-awk/README.md

     Notice that the profile is more general using this rule, so the profiles match more occurances.
     This greatly helps to summarise high cardinality data.
-    *This should be your default for the first pass of a new dataset*
+*The Low Cardinality 'L' parameter should be your default for the first pass of a new dataset*

-## Technology
+## Technology and Installation

 The profiler is written in awk language, and there is a very specific reason for this.
 It is a "domain specific language" having a POSIX definition, which is stable over time.
 Code I write today can be run without change for decades to come.
 The code is also extremely portable.